-For more information, see Access Storage Devices Through the Internet with FTP on page 181.
+For more information, see Use FTP to Access Storage Devices Through the Internet on page 200.

 Set Up a New Dynamic DNS Account

 NETGEAR offers you the opportunity to set up and register for a free Dynamic DNS account.

 To set up Dynamic DNS and register for a free NETGEAR account: